binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 #### Cross-Site Scripting (XSS) {#web-applications-identify-risks-cross-site-scripting}
 ![](images/ThreatTags/average-verywidespread-easy-moderate.png)

-The following hand on hack demonstrates what a XSS attack is and provides a little insight into some of the damages that it can cause.
+The following hands on hack demonstrates what a XSS attack is and provides a little insight into some of the damages that it can cause.

 A XSS attack is one in which untrusted data enters a web application usually through a web request and is not stopped by validation, filtering or sanitisation.
 The data is then at some point sent to someone using the same web application without being validated, filtered or sanitised.
 The data in question is executed by the browser, usually JavaScript, HTML or Flash.
 What the code does is up to the creativity of the initiator.